 3. Carlson Labs Baby Natural

-Carlson Labs Baby Natural Vitamin D Drops have no preservatives or artificial colors, and they contain no gluten, milk, or wheat.
+Carlson Labs Baby Natural Vitamin D Drops for babies have no preservatives or artificial colors, and they contain no gluten, milk, or wheat.
 They also provide the full recommended dosage per day via a single drop.

 A common reason many love this brand is the fact that they are tasteless and colorless.

 Most nursing mothers find it easiest to just administer a drop while breastfeeding, but those who feed their babies either a partial or all formula diet, particularly like this option for how easy it is to mix into formula.

 Zoomavit is another consistently highly rated brand.
 They are approved by the AAP, and users report preferring these not only for infants, but for their toddlers and teens as well.